 What to know about Utah

 Selling for sale by owner (FSBO) in Utah differs from other states.
 Brokers are required by Utah law to provide certain services, no matter what.
 Many local flat fee MLS brokers raise their prices or adopt a percentage-based price model to cover those services, making them more expensive than in other states.

-If you want to avoid overpaying for realtor fees but still want hands-on support from your agent, we recommend checking out Clever Real Estate.
-Clever negotiates flat 1.5% listing fees with top Utah agents from trusted brands like Keller Williams and RE/MAX.
+If you want to avoid overpaying for realtor fees but still want hands-on support from your agent, we recommend checking out Real Estate Witch.
+We negotiate flat 1.5% listing fees with top Utah agents from trusted brands like Keller Williams and RE/MAX.
 You’ll get guaranteed full service from a great local agent but pay a fraction of the typical price.

 Who are Utah flat fee MLS listings best for?

 Flat fee MLS listing services are best for home sellers who have lots of experience with real estate transactions and are comfortable selling without a realtor.
 You’ll need to be confident that you can handle almost every aspect of the sale that a real estate agent would typically take care of.

 If you’re determined to list your house “for sale by owner,” it’s worth investing in a basic flat fee MLS listing.
 This ensures that as many buyers see your listing as possible.

 But selling your home without a realtor is a big time and work commitment.
 You’ll have to handle a lot of tasks, including pricing, listing descriptions, photography, marketing, showings, and negotiations.
 And remember that even though you won’t pay a traditional listing fee, you’ll still probably be on the hook for the buyer’s agent commission, which typically runs between 2% to 3%.